-You must notify us in writing within 30 days after we mail a statement or otherwise make a statement available (for example, paperless statements) if:
+Let Us Know About Other Errors.
+You must notify us within 30 days after we make a statement available if:

-- A check that you did not authorize or that is altered is listed on your statement; - A teller transaction that you did not authorize or that is inaccurate is listed on your statement; - Your account statement contains any errors; or - You did not receive your scheduled statement.
+- There is an inaccurate or unauthorized teller transaction; - Your account statement contains any errors; or - You did not receive your scheduled statement.